Back to Blog Home

 But these new industrial revolutions wouldn’t be possible without the digital revolution, which has made rapid design, communication and coordination with customers and partners easy, fast and effective.

 However, the break-neck pace of the new digital/industrial revolution has created new pain points, especially for the industrial marketing professionals tasked with creating, collecting and disseminating the latest information on products, services and techniques.
-The new digital revolution has made it a sisyphean task to manage and update the content that keeps visitors informed on a digital scale.
+The new digital revolution has made it a Sisyphean task to manage and update the content that keeps visitors informed on a digital scale.

 Organize Your Digital Content Marketing With a Content Pyramid